 Microsoft Flight features a much smaller scale experience than previous entries in the Flight Simulator series.
-The game takes entirely in Hawaii and its surrounding islands (as well as the state of Alaska with added DLC), whereas Flight Simulator X featured several dozen high-quality cities and some level of coverage for the entire globe.
+Whereas Microsoft Flight Simulator X featured several dozen high-quality cities and some level of coverage for the entire globe, Microsoft Flight takes place entirely in the big island of Hawaii, with its surrounding islands and the state of Alaska as optional DLC (which, as of August 22, 2013, can no longer be acquired).

 The flying has also been simplified from previous entries in the series, offering an easier difficulty for newcomers that allows them to bypass most of the complex parts of take-off and landing, as well as making the actual act of flying a bit easier.
 All of this assistance can be turned off if desired, providing a much more of a traditional flight simulator experience.
 Besides the standard mouse and keyboard controls Microsoft flight also features gamepad and joystick support, as well as support for TrackIR.

-- Icon A5 (Deluxe) - Included with the base game
+- Icon A5 - Included with the base game.

-- Boeing-Stearman Model 75 (Deluxe) - Unlocked by signing in to Games For Windows - Live
+- Boeing-Stearman Model 75 - Unlocked by signing in to Games For Windows - Live.

 Minimum System Requirements